dustypomerleau/yarra-valley/README.md

 Here on the slopes of the Yarra, our syntax highlighting receives the same care and attention as our cool climate pinot noir.
 Thanks for coming to visit.
 We hope you like it here, and we hope you stay.

-If you’re in search of a light theme, please consider [New England](https://marketplace.visualstudio.com/items?itemName=dustypomerleau.new-england).

-**NOTE:** If you are overwhelmed by a sea of purple in your JS or TS files, you may have VS Code's semantic highlighting enabled.
+**NOTE:** If your code doesn't look as expected, you may have VS Code's semantic highlighting enabled.
 This is layered on top of the syntax highlighting of your theme, and can be disabled with:

 ```json
  "editor.semanticHighlighting.enabled": false